MantasPtr/CERN-CMS-DQM-DT-visualization/README.md

 * `config` - common config functions
 * `errors`  - contains all custom error throw by application
 * `gui` - contains flask templates and js files used for visualization
-* `validators` - contains validation logic clases
+* `validators` - contains validation logic classes
+* `utils` - contains utils which can be used individually in any module

 Files:

-* `asyncUtils` - utils for running functions asynchronously or in thread
 * `flaskController` - flask app for serving front end

 ## App setup